Comprehensive Account: Biden’s Deadly Afghanistan Surrender and Retreat — Trump Was Right

 Anyone — ANYONE — who believes that the resurgence of the Taliban and their ISK and al-Qa'ida thugs would have occurred under a second Trump term is so deeply deluded as to be in a state of complete denial.

 When Trump left office, we had about 3,000 troops left in AFG.
 There had not been a military death in over a year until a week before Biden’s exit date, when 13 Americans military personnel were murdered — the worst loss of American lives in a decade.
-And those deaths, an more than 150 civilian deaths, were carried out by an ISK terrorist who was released from Bagram Air Base once abandoned by our forces.
+And those deaths, and more than 150 civilian deaths, were carried out by an ISK terrorist who was released from Bagram Air Base once Biden ordered it abandoned.

 For context, the U.S. has about 750 military base sites in almost 80 countries.
 We have almost 54,000 personnel in Japan and 26,000 in South Korea.
 In Europe we have 35,000 Americans in Germany, 13,000 in Italy, and 9,000 in the UK.
 In the Middle East, we have 4,000 personnel in Bahrain, 1,800 in Turkey, 1,500 in Saudi Arabia, and 1,100 in Kuwait.